sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

 Calculate the average speed per hour
 -----------------------------

-It calculate the average speed per hour using GroupBy Node.
+It calculates the average speed per hour using GroupBy Node.

 Processor Configuration